R-a-Moore/Virtual_Private_Cloud/README.md

 - An IPv4 address is always 32 bits, with 4 groups of up to 3 decimal digits (from 0-255), separated by full-stops; 10.0.1.0
 - An IPv4 CIDR block expands upon this by adding a forwards slash at the end - / followed by a number ranging from 0-32.
 For example; 10.0.0.0/16

+## Subnet/s

+Where the private cloud (network), is divied up, into public and private subnets, the latter of which which allows for external sources to access relevant portions of the VPC.
+Think of it as a limited public space.

+### Public Addresses

+### Private Addresses

+### Internet Gateways

+The port / access route through which external sources may enter/access the VPC.

+## NACL

+Network Access Control List (NACL or Network ACL),

+Security groups

+## Route Tables

+A route table contains a set of rules - *routes* - that determine where network traffic from your subnet or gateway may be directed.

+Route tables are constructed of a *Destination* and a a *Target*.
+The destination is an IPv4 addresses within your CIDR block.
+The target refers to the internet gateway through which the route must pass in your VPC.